wilhelmer/mkdocs-add-teaser/README.md

 The following options are provided to configure the output:

-* `add_to_meta`: If set to `true`, the teaser text will be added to the page's meta description.
-Existing meta descriptions will be replaced.
+* `add_to_meta`: If set to `true` and your page doesn't contain a meta description, the teaser text will be used as the meta description.
 Defaults to `false`.
+* `teaser_class`: The CSS to be applied to the first paragraph of your pages.
+Defaults to `teaser`.

 ## How it works